computational-imaging/opticalCNN/README.md

 # Data

-The CIFAR-10 dataset captured by our prototype is available at: [].
 The original images used in all experiments were downloaded directly from MNIST, CIFAR-10, or Google QuickDraw source websites.
+The If you are interested in the CIFAR-10 dataset captured by our prototype, please send us an email.